Q&A With One of Our Mexican Ceramic Suppliers

 They were not left untouched by covid unfortunately and it has made for a challenging few years.
 When asked what the hardest parts were Agustin says, "The instability, deprivation and loss of routines, the closure of the business to the public and the lack of visits by customers."

-Being in Guadalajara has allowed them to become part of the rich tapestry of history in the area, from the indigenous times to the Spanish conquest.
+Being in Mexico has allowed them to become part of the rich tapestry of history in the area, from the indigenous times to the Spanish conquest.
 The traditions, the trades and the great artisan offerings that Tonalá has: burnished clay, stoneware, papier-mâché and petatillo, to mention some of the most important techniques all contribute to reasons they are so proud to call this place home.

 When asked about what he would like people to know about the business Agustin says, "I would like for people to know more about the techniques, for people to be willing to learn and for traditions not to be lost, to draw new lines.
 Promote crafts with the support of the government and the interest of the people to keep trades and traditions alive."
 Something he has tried to teach his son and pass onto the workers by working alongside them for years and with other artisans in Tonala who come to him for wisdom and knowledge.

 This teaching of others is something that brings him great happiness, "That I have been able to do something for others, teach people the trade and techniques, generate sources of employment.
 It gives me satisfaction that many of the generations that learned with me still dedicate themselves to crafts and live from it" he says.
-But as with most his family and work give him the most joy and happiness; the blessing of knowing that his whole family has been supported by this trade and this work and that they get to come together everyday to do it truly gives Cerámica Cruz Blanca its soul.
+But as with most his family and work give him the most joy and happiness; the blessing of knowing that his whole family has been supported by this trade and this work and that they get to come together everyday to do it truly gives this shop its soul.